Everybody likes to talk about how much they’re contributing to their 401(k) plans or how much they should be contributing to their 401(k) plans.

 And don’t be one of those people who pokes along throughout their career, making the minimum 401(k) contribution to get the maximum employer match.

 As I showed earlier, that won’t get you there either.

 Let’s go through some steps that can help you determine how much money you’ll need when you retire:

 - Subtract pension and Social Security income.
 You can get a pension estimate from your employee benefits department.
-For Social Security, you can use the Retirement Estimator tool that will give you an approximate benefit.
+For Social Security, you can use the Retirement Estimator tool, which will give you an approximate benefit.

-- Divide the remaining amount by .04.
+- Divide the remaining amount by 0.04.
 That’s the 4% safe withdrawal rate.
-It will tell you how large of a retirement portfolio you’ll need to produce the necessary income.
+It will tell you how large a retirement portfolio you’ll need to produce the necessary income.